zoereedviz/spotfiy_api/README.md

     token_request_response = requests.post(url, headers=headers, data=data)
     print(token_request_response)

-If we want to return data from the API call, we use token_request_response.json().

-    print(token_request_response.json())

-For simplicaity, and to make the items in the json easier to reference, let's save this as a variable
+To return data from the API call, use token_request_response.json().
+To make the items in the json easier to reference, let's save this as a variable

     token_json = token_request_response.json()
+    print(token_json)

 Now we want to extract the access token from the json, and save it as access_token: